aaakpinar/srlinux/EVPN/Accepting EVPN updates for different RTs.md

+#Accepting EVPN Updates from Different RTs for a VNI

 Workaround to accept EVPN updates coming for a VNI but with different RT.
 (Similar to import-as in Juniper)

 1. First, let's filter out the VNI: